Mercy Parklands – The world’s first Spark of Life Centre of Excellence

 Helen is the Operations Manager at Mercy Parklands with a background in Occupational Therapy.

-Helen was part of the inaugural Spark of Life Master Practitioner course in March 2010, and is the first Spark of Life Master Practitioner to fully implement the Spark of Life Culture Enrichment program, culminating in Mercy Parklands being certified as the World First Spark of Life Centre of Excellence in February 2014.
+Helen was part of the inaugural Spark of Life Master Practitioner course in March 2010, and is the first Spark of Life Master Practitioner to fully implement the Spark of Life Culture Enrichment program.
+This culminated in Mercy Parklands being certified as the World’s First Spark of Life Centre of Excellence in February 2014.
 Helen continues to lead the implementation of Spark of Life throughout Mercy Parklands.

 The leadership of Enliven Presbyterian Support has a strong commitment towards the Spark of Life Philosophy.
 Matai Cottage is in the early stages of the journey to become a Spark of Life Centre of Excellence.

 Davina is the Enliven Educator for the Northern Region and the Spark of Life Master Practitioner implementing the philosophy into Matai Cottage at Levin Homes for War Veterans.